ijardillier/netclient-elastic/Readme.md

     <PackageReference Include="Serilog.Settings.Configuration" Version="3.4.0" />
     <PackageReference Include="Serilog.Sinks.Console" Version="4.1.0" />

-You can update the version to the latest available for your .Net version.

-### Serilog provider

-You then have to define Serilog as your log provider.
+Then, you have to define Serilog as your log provider.
 In your Program.cs file, add the ConfigureLogging and UseSerilog as described below:

     public static IHost BuildHost(string[] args) =>
             Host.CreateDefaultBuilder(args)